sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     }
     ```

-8. Navigate to `src/main/java` and go to the `com.example.javatutorial` package.
+5. Navigate to `src/main/java` and go to the `com.example.java_tutorial` package.

-9. From its context menu, choose `New` > `Class`.
+6. From its context menu, choose `Java File` > `Class`.

-10. Enter `MainController` as the name of the Java class and choose `Finish`.
+7. Enter `MainController` and press the `ENTER` key.
 The new class appears in the project navigation.

-11. Open the `MainController.java` file and replace its default content with the following code:
+8. Replace its default content with the following code:

     ```Java

-    package com.example.javatutorial;
+    package com.example.java_tutorial;

     import org.springframework.http.HttpStatus;
     import org.springframework.http.ResponseEntity;